 Experiencing the transport system in Tokyo and Japan as a whole is worth the trip alone.
 They have it perfected and you can literally set a watch by the punctuality of its service.
 On the rare occasion of a late train (possibly caused by a certain international traveler, delaying things with their over-sized duffel bag *ahem!*), public announcement apologies are made.
 This is the nature of the Japanese people.

 After all, there are ten different words for sorry in Japanese.
-The Japanese is a humble and respectful nation and although they appear closed off and wary of the foreigner, we found those that we engaged with, very pleasant.
+The Japanese are a humble and respectful nation and although they appear closed off and wary of the foreigner, we found those that we engaged with, very pleasant.

 If you are not a fan of closed, clustered and tight spaces, our biggest recommendation is to avoid peak times at all cost.
 Alternatively, there are plenty of taxi’s around but expect to pay a pricey fare.